jojo157/Delightful-Penguins/README.md

 > I want to be able to advertise my current art pieces for sale.

-Leticias Art landing page showcasts the business owners work and is a platform to sell the pieces to the public.
+Leticia's Art landing page show casts the business owners work and is a platform to sell the pieces to the public.

 > I want to be able to update my current art offering.